sagan/simplegoproxy/README.md

 ### Origin restrictions

 It works in the same way as the above "Referer restrictions" feature except that the parameter name is `_sgp_origin` and is verified against the `Origin` request header.

+### Error Suppressions and Logging

+By default, when simplegoproxy web server encounters an error handling a request (e.g. signing verification failed), it displays the error to the client.
+If `-supress-error` flag is set, it will supress the error display, always sending a standard "404 Not Found" page to client if any error happens.

+Also, by default simplegoproxy does not log incoming requests and / or errors.
+To do the logging, set the `-log` flag, the log will outputted to stdout.